Rubberverse/troubleshoot/qor-caddy.md

 Your one-stop guide to all sorts of errors!

+### ❌ line 0: syntax error: unexpected word (expecting ")") upon running Caddy

+This indicates that cross-compilation process failed and it produced a broken binary for the architecture.
+Please report it on our main repository by creating a GitHub issue!

 ### ❌ Exec format error

 You're running a wrong image for your architecture.
 Either use qemu-server to emulate it or switch to correct architecture.